Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 45-point total in nine of 13 games (69.2%) this season.
+- Dallas' games this season have gone over 44.5 points nine of 13 times.

-- New York has combined with its opponents to score more than 45 points in five of 13 games this season.
+- New York's games have gone over 44.5 points in five of 13 chances this season.

-- The two teams combine to average 47 points per game, 2.0 more than the total in this contest.
+- Sunday's total is 2.5 points lower than the two team's combined 47 points per game average.

-- This contest's total is 0.9 points lower than the 45.9 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 45.9 points per game, 1.4 more than this contest's over/under.

-- The 45.8 PPG average total in Giants games this season is 0.8 points more than this game's over/under.
+- The 44.5-point over/under for this game is 1.3 points below the 45.8 points per game average total in Giants games this season.

 Cowboys stats and trends